Big-Bee-Network/name-alignment-workshop/index.md

 # More detailed instructions (including how to fill these variables for an
 # online workshop) are available at
 # https://carpentries.github.io/workshop-template/customization/index.html
-venue: "Terrestrial Parasite Tracker / Global Biotic Interactions"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
+venue: "Big-Bee-Network"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
 address: "online"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
-country: "FIXME"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
+country: "us"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
-language: "FIXME"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the
+language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the
 latitude: "45"        # decimal latitude of workshop venue (use https://www.latlong.net/)
 longitude: "-1"       # decimal longitude of the workshop venue (use https://www.latlong.net)
-humandate: "28 April 2021"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "15 January 2023"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
-humantime: "11am - 1p Pacific"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
+humantime: "TBD"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
-startdate: 2021-04-28      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: 2023-01-15      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: 2021-04-28        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2023-01-15        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Katja Seltmann", "Jorrit Poelen"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["JT Miller", "Jorrit Poelen", "Katja Seltmann"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
 helper: [ "you!" ]

 # ["helper one", "helper two"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
-email: ["seltmann@ccber.ucsb.edu","jhpoelen@jhpoelen.nl"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
+email: ["jtmiller@ucsb.edu", "jhpoelen@jhpoelen.nl", "seltmann@ccber.ucsb.edu"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 collaborative_notes:  # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document (e.g., https://pad.carpentries.org/2015-01-01-euphoria)
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---